SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 • Mouth dryness

-• Medicines, such as thyroid drugs, captopril, griseofulvin, lithium, penicillamine, procarbazine, rifampin, clarithromycin, and some drugs used to treat cancer
+• Medicines, such as thyroid medicines, captopril, griseofulvin, lithium, penicillamine, procarbazine, rifampin, clarithromycin, and some medicines used to treat cancer

 • Swollen or inflamed gums (gingivitis)